Apple Black Friday deals: early offers, iPhone, AirPods, Apple Watch deals

 We really have been treated this year not only with the iPhone 12, Apple Watch Series 6, but also bonus SE editions of the Apple Watch and iPhone as well as two new iPads to celebrate their tenth anniversary.

 The new Apple iPad Pro 128GB is down to £719.41 already, a drop from £769 – that’s the lowest price we’ve seen.
-There’s also discounts on other versions, but the price drop isn’t quite as much.
+There are also discounts on other versions, but the price drop isn’t quite as much.
 It’s good news to see discounts on the new iPad already though.
-The 12.9-Inch, 265GB iPad Pro is also £990.26 down form £1069. iPads aren’t the only good offer around at the moment, AirPods are down to £124.99 in Amazon’s early deals.
+The 12.9-Inch, 265GB iPad Pro is also £990.20 down from £1069. iPads aren’t the only good offer around at the moment, AirPods are down to £124.49 in Amazon’s early deals.

-We may see more Apple products in the latest offers as it’s rumoured Apple AirTags will be announced along with a Mac at the latest event on 10th November.
+There may even be Apple products in the latest offers very soon – Apple is holding a ‘One More Thing’ Event on 10th November, which is said to focus on new Macs with Apple’s own silicon processors, as well as rumoured new AirPods and AirTags.
+Which is good news for Black Friday deal hunters everywhere, as the older, soon-to-be outdated AirPods and Mac models will likely see pretty substantial price drops.

 This year, we also expect to see more online deals across the board due to the lack of footfall in physical stores.
 Plus, we’re already seeing some early Black Friday deals and seasonal sales from many retailers.
 Take a look below for some of the best early Apple Black Friday deals we’ve found so far.